 There’s more in the way of dining options than on board Victoria’s ships, with 24-hour room service, afternoon tea, and à la carte dining as standard.

 Additional experiences and trips are also offered as part of your Sanctuary cruise.
 They include an open-air, live action show that brings to life The Romance of the Three Kingdoms (a 14th-century Chinese novel) using special effects, 3D holograms, fireworks, and a lightshow.

 The exact places you visit on your cruise will depend on your vessel, so here I’ve simply covered two experiences I particularly enjoyed and would recommend.

 On the morning of your first full day cruising, you’ll have the option to visit this Taoist temple complex dedicated to the afterlife — and I do recommend paying the extra cost to see it.
 You first glimpse it from the river: the vast sculpted cuboid face of the ‘ghost king’ stares out from the side of Ming Mountain, on the northern banks of the Yangtze.

 The complex’s spiritual backstory — it’s said to have been founded by two Han dynasty officials who achieved immortality through their devout Taoism — is slightly at odds with its somewhat eccentric, theme-park-like garishness.
-You ascend flights of steps to the topmost temple (there are 300-400 steps in total) while taking in timber gates, terraces filled with gurning, gargoyle-like stone statues, and shrines.
+You ascend flights of steps to the topmost temple (there are 300 to 400 steps in total) while taking in timber gates, terraces filled with gurning, gargoyle-like stone statues, and shrines.